top of page

 Musical Plays:

-“Three Sisters” at the West End's Playhouse theatre, starring Kristin Scott Thomas and Eric Sykes, and “Uncle Vanya” at the Vaudeville theatre, both directed by Michael Blakemore OBE.
+Richard composed the incidental music for "Three Sisters" at the West End's Playhouse theatre, starring Kristin Scott Thomas and Eric Sykes, and “Uncle Vanya” at the Vaudeville theatre, both directed by Michael Blakemore OBE.
 This production has also been broadcast on BBC4.

 Musicals: